-- (i) Bare and damaged patches shall be identified by the Management Company for returfing and re-seeding works. - (ii) The Contractor shall continue all operations necessary, to include top dressing, watering and further over-seeding, to achieve a 100% grass cover within eight weeks. - (iii) Where soil has been contaminated by chemicals, oils, etc., the Contractor shall remove to tip all such soil, replacing it with suitable soil, to enable re-seeding or turfing as specified and to ensure the pollutants do not affect the future growth of the vegetation. - (iv) If the seed fails, due to any cause whatsoever.
-He shall be required to make good the soiling and repeat the seeding until a good sward is obtained. - (v) Grass areas will only be accepted as reaching practical completion when germination has proved satisfactory, and all weeds have been removed.
+- (i) Physical damage is to be avoided, such as from machinery use or storage. - (ii) Do not use machinery on grassland when ground is wet to avoid damaging the sward. - (iii) Bare and damaged patches shall be identified by the Management Company for returfing and re-seeding works. - (iv) The Contractor shall continue all operations necessary, to include top dressing, watering and further over-seeding, to achieve a 100% grass cover within eight weeks. - (v) Where soil has been contaminated by chemicals, oils, etc., the Contractor shall remove to tip all such soil, replacing it with suitable soil, to enable re-seeding or turfing as specified and to ensure the pollutants do not affect the future growth of the vegetation. - (vi) If the seed fails, due to any cause whatsoever, He shall be required to make good the soiling and repeat the seeding until a good sward is obtained. - (vii) Grass areas will only be accepted as reaching practical completion when germination has proved satisfactory, and all weeds have been removed.
 Management will be necessary to prevent infestation by weed species after seeding an area.
-A weed species may be defined as a species that is undesirable to the purpose/ objective of the grassland; species considered to be weeds will depend on the grassland type. - (vi) Damage, failure or dying back of grass due to neglect of watering, especially for seeding out of normal season, shall be the responsibility of the Contractor. - (vii) Any settlement below the specified levels during the contract or defects liability period shall be rectified at the Contractor's expense. - (viii) The Contractor shall exercise care in the use of rotary cultivator and mowing machines to reduce to a minimum the hazards of flying stones and debris.
+A weed species may be defined as a species that is undesirable to the purpose/ objective of the grassland; species considered to be weeds will depend on the grassland type. - (viii) Damage, failure or dying back of grass due to neglect of watering, especially for seeding out of normal season, shall be the responsibility of the Contractor. - (ix) Any settlement below the specified levels during the contract or defects liability period shall be rectified at the Contractor's expense. - (x) The Contractor shall exercise care in the use of rotary cultivator and mowing machines to reduce to a minimum the hazards of flying stones and debris.
 All rotary mowing machines shall be fitted with safety guards.